 iota is a public benefit, non-profit arts organization founded in 1994.
 Our mission is to inspire both new and existing artists in a historically dispersed and constantly changing technological environment.
 We aim to do this by foregrounding and contextualizing historically underrepresented experimental works, enriching current scholarly and academic inquiry into the artists and works in our collection, and providing our community of patrons with a foundation with which to a) study historical work and b) create new work.
 In other words, the end of one work’s life cycle can inspire the beginning of another.

 iota is dedicated to fostering a community of artists by engaging them with our four programs: community, exhibition, research and preservation.
-We work with other like-minded organizations to exhibit and distribute underrepresented experimental works; foster research and discovery by maintaining an archive, on-site library and website; and preserve the films, artwork and paper material in our collections.
+We work with other like-minded organizations to exhibit and distribute underrepresented experimental works; foster research and discovery by maintaining an archive, library and online presence; and preserve the films, artwork and paper material in our collections.